developit/unified-element-properties-proposal/readme.md

 Ordering of property assignment can also be tricky to get right.
-Similar to the `<img>` issue noted above, assigning to the `.src` property of an Image and then immediately assigning to the `.crossOrigin` property will cancel the already-started request and re-issue it with updated CORS constraints.
+Similar to the `<img>` issue noted above, assigning to the `.src` property of an Image and then immediately assigning to the `.crossOrigin` property will cancel the already-started request and re-issue it with updated CORS constraints (note: this might be a browser bug).

 Similar ordering concerns are present for many DOM properties - setting an Node's contents via `.data` or `.textContent`, needs to happen prior to setting properties that refer to that content like `.datalist` and `.selected`.
-The behavior of attributes is more manageable in this regard, since attribute changes are always batched.
-Synchronous code that modifies attributes behaves the same regardless of the order in which they are set, even across multiple elements.
+The behavior of attributes can sometimes be more manageable in this regard, since attribute changes are batched.
+Synchronous code that modifies attributes generally behaves the same regardless of the order in which they are set, even across multiple elements.

 ## API Sketch